Ostruktur/API-lab/MartinsFolder/Example 1/readme.md

 It could lend a very nice feel to the fluiditiy of our concept if it works out and hopefully it will help with displaying our affordances to our users in a clear and concise way.

 //MH 2021-03-06

+((A Pen created on CodePen.io.
+Original URL: [https://codepen.io/splarty/pen/oLPEmy](https://codepen.io/splarty/pen/oLPEmy).))

+Found a good example to work with ("https://codepen.io/splarty/pen/oLPEmy") using data from football-players to feed into the D3-visualization, this seems like a good ground for me to use my own .csv file with data.

+Managed to post ex.1 using a new template to work from, will probable push this as prototype v.